jhpyle/docassemble/_docs/modifiers.md

 You can also play uploaded files:

-{% highlight yaml %}
+{% include side-by-side.html demo="upload_audio" %}

----
-question: Please upload an MP3
-fields:
-  - MP3 file: user_mp3_file
-    datatype: file
----
-question: Let's listen to what you uploaded.
-field: heard_music
-audio: ${ user_mp3_file }
----
+Note that in this example, we use `file` as the `datatype`, which is the standard way to upload files.
+You can also use the `datatype` of [microphone], which in some browsers (mostly on mobile platforms) will launch an audio recording app to create the file to upload.

-{% endhighlight %}
+{% include side-by-side.html demo="upload_audio_microphone" %}

 **docassemble** uses the [HTML5 audio tag] to allow users to play the audio.
 Not all browsers support every type of audio file.
-In order to make your audio files accessible to the greatest number of users, you should include files in both `mp3` and `ogg` format.
+In order to make your audio files accessible to the greatest number of users, then if you provide static audio files, you should include files in both `mp3` and `ogg` format.

-For example, if your `audio` declaration points to a file, such as `nyc_question.mp3`, then your interview package will contain a file called `nyc_question.mp3` in the `data/static` directory.
+For example, if your `audio` declaration points to a file, such as `nyc_question.mp3`, then your interview package should contain a file called `nyc_question.mp3` in the `data/static` directory.
 If you also include an OGG version of this audio file, called `nyc_question.ogg`, in the same directory, then **docassemble** will make both files